bplaat/crates/README.md

 # Bassie's Rust crates

-A collection of minimal Rust crates that I created for myself
+A collection of minimal Rust crates and tools that I created for myself

 ## Crates